 Good to Know Before You Go: Please be sure to call the farm before heading out, so many variables can affect your outing.
 Berry ripening, Weather, Berry availability, etc.

 What to Bring: Prepare for a trip to the farm like you would a day at the park.
 With very little shade in the berry patches, you’ll want to bring hats and sunscreen.
 Wear full feet covering shoes, no flip-flops or the sort; those pesky Louisiana ants will get you every time!

 Bring baby wipes and a change of clothes for the littles; you never know what blueberry shenanigans the kids will get into.

 Blueberry picking near Baton Rouge and Beyond

-Blueberry Ridge Orchard: The Season Opens Memorial Day, May 31st.
+Blueberry Ridge Orchard: The Season Opens week of June 6th – please call before visiting.
 Hours of operation are M-Sat- sunrise to sunset.
 Closed on Sundays.
 Please bring your own containers to take your berries home.
 The price for a u-pick is $1.50/lb.

 WHERE: 2199 Holly Ridge Road, Jackson, Louisiana 70748.

 More Info: Online | Facebook |225-603-2935 or leave a message at 225-629-5311.

 Blue Harvest Farms: Blue Harvest Farms is the largest U-Pick Blueberry Farm in St. Tammany parish, located on the Covington/Bush border (Waldheim).
 Blue Harvest Farms will no longer be a public U-pick blueberry farm.
 They now operate a membership program.